 You can access ALEKS on the Internet from virtually any computer.
-All of your data is kept on ALEKS Corporation's servers, so you don't need to use any disks or CDs.
+All of your data is kept on ALEKS Corporation's servers.

 In most cases, to register to use ALEKS with your class, you will need a 10-character Course Code.
 Your instructor will provide you with this code.

 The ALEKS Tools Tutorial is a brief, interactive training program that teaches you to use some of the basic ALEKS answer input tools, or Answer Editor.
 Although the Answer Editor is easy to use, the Tutorial will make sure you are proficient with it before using ALEKS.

 The "Back" and "Forward" browser buttons (or the corresponding arrows) should not be used in an ALEKS student account.
 Only the navigation buttons built into ALEKS should be used.

 To retrieve your ALEKS Password, contact ALEKS Customer Support.